04 – Permesso di Soggiorno application and renewal

 3. Documents and photocopies needed [unless indicated otherwise, prepare three photocopies: 1 for the Poste, 1 for the Questura fotosegnalizzazione that will be scheduled weeks or months later, and 1 for backup or personal files]:

 a) “DICHIARA” FROM THE PCF RECTOR.
+This is a new document, addressed to the Questura di Roma, and is therefore different from the Dichiara you submitted to the Italian Embassy back home.
 Double check the data, make sure it has his signature and the Collegio seal, and that the text corresponds to your Visa (either Motivo Studio or Motivo Religioso).
 Bring the Dichiara to the Congregation for the Clergy, and ask them to stamp a “NULLA OSTA” on the Dichiara.
 Pay the corresponding fee (€5.00).
 They open Mondays to Fridays, 10 a.m. to 1 p.m. only.
 No need to bring the document to the Secretary of State.

 b) PASSPORT: PHOTOCOPY ALL PAGES WITH INFORMATION (VISAS, STAMPS OF ENTRIES AND EXITS TO AIRPORTS, ETC.)